ninijay/pycurity/README.md

 python unzip.py -f <zipfile> -d <dictionary_file>
 `

 This script will crack a pw- protected zip file with a dictionary list.
-It will create a Thread for each dictionary_file line to speed up the process.
+It will create a pseudo- Thread for each dictionary_file line to speed up the process.

 ## scanners
 ### simple\_vuln_scanner.py